ccianelli22/my-bricks/README.md

 ## Getting Started

 - Ensure MongoDB is running.
 In a terminal you can run

-     - On Linux: `sudo service mongo start`
+     - On Linux: `sudo service mongodb start`
-     - On Windows: `mongo`
-          - _You may need to run this command in the folder where MongoDB is installed_
+     - On Windows: `mongo` - _You may need to run this command in the folder where MongoDB is installed_

 - In the terminal window, go to my-bricks/frontend directory and run `npm start`
 - In a new terminal window, go to my-bricks/backend directory and run `npm run start`